david-salac/Portable-spreadsheet-generator/README.md

 ### Exporting the results
 There are various methods available for exporting the results.
-All these methods can be used either to a whole sheet (instance of Spreadsheet) or to any slice (CellSlice instance):
+All these methods can be used either to a whole sheet (instance of Sheet) or to any slice (CellSlice instance):

 1. **Excel format**, method `to_excel`: